 The goal of the screening is to assess your present concerns, and determine whether the Chronic Conditions Course for SCI would be best suited to your current concerns and circumstances.

 - The potential benefit of participating in the Online Screening is that by answering the questions and discussing the results with a research staff member you may obtain a better understanding of your problems or concerns.

-- If your screening indicates that the Chronic Conditions Course for Persons with SCI is not a good fit for your concerns and circumstances, the unit staff will do their best to suggest alternative services to you.
+- If your screening indicates that the Chronic Conditions Course for SCI is not a good fit for your concerns and circumstances, the unit staff will do their best to suggest alternative services to you.

 Format of the Screening:

 - Once you consent to the screening, you will be asked some basic eligibility questions.
 Your responses to these questions will trigger instant responses concerning your eligibility.
 If you are not eligible for the Chronic Conditions Course for SCI, the Online Screening will terminate and you will be given information about why you are not eligible.
 You can contact the primary researcher to discuss your eligibility further if you wish.

 - We anticipate that this first part of the Online Screening will likely take 5 minutes to complete, depending on the responses you provide.